 Bernoulli's principle describes the relationship between internal fluid pressure and fluid velocity.
 It is a statement of the law of conservation of energy and helps explain why an airfoil develops an aerodynamic force.
 The concept of conservation of energy states energy cannot be created or destroyed and the amount of energy entering a system must also exit.
+Specifically, in this case the "energy" referred to is the dynamic pressure (the kinetic energy of the air-more velocity, more kinetic energy) and static air pressure (potential energy).
+These will change among themselves, but the total pressure energy remains constant inside the tube.

 A simple tube with a constricted portion near the center of its length illustrates this principle.
 An example is running water through a garden hose.
 The mass of flow per unit area (cross-sectional area of tube) is the mass flow rate.
-In Figure 2-3, the flow into the tube is constant, neither accelerating nor decelerating; thus, the mass flow rate through the tube must be the same at stations 1, 2, and 3.
-If the crosssectional area at any one of these stations-or any given point-in the tube is reduced, the fluid velocity must increase to maintain a constant mass flow rate to move the same amount of fluid through a smaller area.
-Fluid speeds up in direct proportion to the reduction in area.
-Venturi effect is the term used to describe this phenomenon.
-Figure 2-4 illustrates what happens to mass flow rate in the constricted tube as the dimensions of the tube change.
+In Figure 2-5, the flow into the tube is constant, neither accelerating nor decelerating; thus, the mass flow rate through the tube must be the same at stations 1, 2, and 3.
+If the cross-sectional area at any one of these stations-or any given point-in the tube is reduced, the fluid velocity must increase to maintain a constant mass flow rate to move the same amount of fluid through a smaller area.
+The continuity of mass flow causes the air to move faster through the venturi.
+In other words, fluid speeds up in direct proportion to the reduction in area.

+Figure 2-4.
+Production of lift.